Syracuse Orange Logo

 Syracuse Orange Logo 1988

 For the next ten years, the logo was very serious.
 The reason was that the athletic department abandoned the cartoon image and chose a radically different style.
 The mark became practical, graphic, and strict.
-To emphasize this, designers used a vertical rectangle, where they placed all the important information: the full name of the university (one line at the top, another at the bottom), the year of its appearance, and the personal emblem of the teams.
-It consisted of two wide ribbons folded together, remotely resembling the letter “S,” with a square in the center.
+To emphasize this, designers used a vertical rectangle, in which they placed all the important information: the university’s full name (one line at the top, another at the bottom), the year of its founding, and the team’s personal emblem.
+It consisted of two wide ribbons folded together, resembling the letter “S” from a distance, with a square in the center.
 A miniature dot separated each digit in the date.
 The base colors were orange and white.
 Blue was removed from the palette.

 1998 – 2004